-- BRIDGE facilitators and implementers must provide additional activities and resources, translations, evaluations and program reports to the BRIDGE website, via the BRIDGE Office.
+- BRIDGE facilitators and implementers must provide additional activities and resources, translations, evaluations and program reports to the BRIDGE website, via the BRIDGE Secretariat.
 This ensures that lessons are learnt, and that the curriculum is improved on an ongoing basis.

 Please note that workshops, programs and translations which are funded or implemented by a BRIDGE Partner or EMB are automatically approved.
-Implementers and translators from the BRIDGE Partners or EMBs must still inform the BRIDGE Office, but approval will be assumed in these cases.
+Implementers and translators from the BRIDGE Partners or EMBs must still inform the BRIDGE Secretariat, but approval will be assumed in these cases.

 Facilitators who do not abide by the BRIDGE rules will be warned, and if they continue to transgress, will have their accreditation status as BRIDGE facilitators removed, which includes their access to the BRIDGE curriculum.